 450 periods x 6,60 $ per cycle = 2.970,00 $ lifetime

 Meaning that periods are pragmatically also an expense factor.
-However, there are good news here: In Germany menstrual products will only be taxed at the simple rate of 7% from 2020 onwards.
-Currently, the maximum rate of 19% VAT is levied on menstrual products.
-Next year it will show whether manufacturers will pass the tax reduction on to consumers or conceal the actual price change through deceptive packaging and other dubious procedures.
+However, there are good news here: In Germany, menstrual products will only be taxed at the simple rate of 7% as of January 1, 2020.
+Before that, the maximum rate of 19% VAT was levied on menstrual products.
+Now it will show whether manufacturers will pass the tax reduction on to consumers or conceal the actual price change through deceptive packaging and other dubious procedures.
 By the way, Scotland is a role model for the abolition of menstruation costs!
 Since November 2020 the motto there is: Free period products for all!

 Menstruation as a monthly waste production